syncfusion-content/windowsforms-docs/WindowsForms/Spreadsheet/Conditional-Formatting.md

 ## Data Bars

-To apply the conditional format based on data bars,define the conditional format type as a **DataBar** and specify the properties associated with DataBars such as barcolor, MinPoint, MaxPoint etc.,.to the specified cell or range.
+To apply the conditional format based on data bars,define the conditional format type as a **DataBar** and specify the properties associated with DataBars such as bar color, MinPoint, MaxPoint etc.,.to the specified cell or range.
 Finally, invalidate that cells to update the view.

 {% highlight c# %}